 Once you have defined what an optimized supply chain network should look like for your organization, the next step is to create a design process that will help you reach that future state.
-There are two keys to designing an optimal supply chain network unique to your organization – start with the customer and work backward, and then select the right partner to help you achieve your supply chain network optimization goals.
+There are two keys to designing an optimal supply chain network unique to your organization – start with the customer and work backward to things like raw materials production.
+Then select the right supply chain consulting partner to help you achieve your optimization solution.

 Start With the Customer